tolbertam/sstable-tools/README.md

 ## cqlsh
 cql shell similiar and modeled after the C* cqlsh tool.
 Enables issuing cql queries against raw sstables and provides additional diagnostic tools over them.
-Provides history (reverse searchable with ctrl-r) for ease of use.
+Provides history (reverse searchable with ctrl-r) and autocomplete for ease of use.

 ```text
 Commands: